dsqlcase/dsqlcase.github.io/index.md

-#  Diagrammatic Structured Query Language (DSQL)

-An expressive Visual Query Language (VQL) that favor the modeling of complex SQL queries.
+## An expressive Visual Query Language (VQL) that favor the modeling of complex SQL queries

 ## Experiment comparing DSQL with SQL